This site requires a more recent version of Adobe Flash Player to function properly.

 Factory channel is promising

 American Eagle’s factory channel, which was launched not too long ago, has been generating better sales than the company’s mainline stores.
 During 2013, factory stores delivered positive comparable store sales, despite the tough retail environment, and the retailer saw improvement in 2014 as well.
 Although currently this channel is not big enough to have a material impact on American Eagle’s results, the U.S. market does provide huge room for its growth.
-The retailer opened 39 factory stores in 2013, and another 26 in 2014 and opened an undisclosed number of factory stores in 2015 as well.
+The retailer opened 39 factory stores in 2013, another 26 in 2014 and opened an undisclosed number of factory stores in 2015 as well.

 How Does Trefis Modelling Work?

 How do we get the historical numbers for this chart?